Sparse estimation in Ising Model via penalized Monte Carlo methods: Conclusions

 \section{Conclusions}

-In the paper we consider a problem of structure learning of binary Markov random fields.
+In the paper we consider a problem of structure learning for binary Markov random fields.
 We base estimation of model parameters on the Lasso penalized Monte Carlo approximation of the likelihood.
-In the theoretical part of the paper we show that the proposed procedure recognizes the true dependence structure with high probability.
-The regularity conditions that we need are not restrictive and are weaker than assumptions used in the pseudolikelihood approach.
-Moreover, the theoretical results are completed by simulation experiments.
-They confirm that the quality of the pseudolikelihood approximation depends strongly on the complexity of the graph structure, while the MCMC approximation is able to find the true model without regard for it.
+In the theoretical part of the paper we show that the proposed procedure reveals the true dependence structure with high probability.
+The regularity conditions that we need are not restrictive and are weaker than assumptions used in the other approaches based on the likelihood approximation.
+Moreover, the theoretical results are completed by numerical experiments.
+They confirm that the MCMC approximation is able to find the true model in a satisfactory way and its quality is comparable or higher than competing algorithms.

 The results of the current paper can be easily extended to other discrete Markov random fields.
-There are also some non-trivial issues that are not discussed in the paper, for instance how the parameter $\lambda$ should be chosen in practice (cross-validation, information criteria etc.).
-The evaluation of the prediction error of the procedure is also a difficult problem as well as investigating the model \eqref{ising} with predictors.
-Clearly, these all problems need detailed studies.
+There are also some non-trivial issues that are not discussed in the paper, for instance investigating the model \eqref{ising} with predictors (covariates).
+The evaluation of the prediction error of the procedure is also a difficult task.
+Clearly, these problems need detailed studies.